 Certainly when considering how to start a small online business, you want to do your due diligence in selecting a viable business niche, but it’s better to get up and running than to wait around.
 That said, start with identifying that which you are passionate about and have in the past invested time to gain skill and knowledge capital in.

 Running a small online business is not easy.
 At one point it’s going to test you.
-If you’re working in an area you don’t like and have no skill about, your odds of quitting will greatly increase.
+If you’re working in an area you have little or no skill about, it’ll lead you to not liking it and your odds of quitting will greatly increase.

 That positive reinforcement about your idea doesn’t mean a thing until someone actually pays you or until you see repeat, engaged visitors coming to your small online business website.